 In the South Asian community, Uzma and I often heard of and from people who didn’t share their cancer diagnosis even with close friends.
 Sometimes, not even with close family members.
 We would often wonder what that was about.
 Why the stigma about something no one could accuse you of bringing upon yourself?
 After all, cancer is not like a mental illness whose victim can be casually and cruelly blamed for bringing suffering upon herself.
 It couldn’t be blamed on a lack of willpower.
 Uzma believed it had to do with the practice of arranged marriage in our community.
 If it became widely known that a parent had cancer, her son or daughter might be shunned when it’s time to search for a bride or groom.
 I don’t know if that is the reason, but it seems as good as any.

-That evening I resumed my train of thought, how should I have responded to that question, “What’s new?”
-Obviously, a lot is new.
-Uzma is not around.
-I am a single parent.
-The only breadwinner, not just the primary one.
-I am no longer one member of a team of two responsible for the physical and emotional wellbeing of our kids, I am the team.
-All family decisions, big and small — from what to cook tonight, to which dishwasher to buy to replace the one that just broke, to the kids’ education are now mine alone.
-Soon Uzma’s name will no longer be there on various financial accounts, tax returns and even on return address labels.
+Soon, Uzma’s name will no longer appear on various financial accounts, tax returns, and even return address labels.
 It won’t be on travel itineraries.
-Until our son grows up a bit more, I will have to get used to being the only one driving the family around and doing so with an empty seat next to me.
+Until our son grows up a bit more, I will have to get used to being the only one driving the family around, with an empty seat next to me.
 She won’t be there on her birthday, on Mother’s Day, on the kids’ birthdays.
-All that, and much more is new.
+All that, and much more, is new.

-Clear cut this approach might be, but it would be antithetical to Uzma’s attitude, from which I could learn a lot.
+Clear-cut this approach might be, but it would be antithetical to Uzma’s attitude, from which I could learn a lot.
 Her stance was one of openness to new emotional connections.
-After much reflection, I decide that my rule of thumb will be to share my loss with anyone if the setting is conducive to active listening.
+After much reflection, I have decided that my rule of thumb will be to share my loss with anyone if the setting is conducive to active listening.
 A barbershop is not, so it was still okay that I replied, “Not much.”